-It’s easy to think of artificial intelligence as being something newly discovered, something brand new in 2018.
+It’s easy to think of artificial intelligence as being something newly discovered, something new in 2018.
 But there are companies that have been steadily working at the coal face of AI for years and have been providing AI-enhanced service to a multitude of customers worldwide.

 “Micro Focus is the seventh largest pure software company in the world,” says David Humphrey, CTO of rich media.
-Headquartered in the UK, but with offices globally, the company’s services cover everything from cybersecurity to cloud managment to file and network access.
+Headquartered in the UK, but with offices globally, the company’s services cover everything from cybersecurity to cloud management to file and network access.

 In increasing demand are its video analysis tools.
 The services run along two main strands.
 One is security, which includes video analysis for public safety, law enforcement, and worker health and safety.
 The other is media analysis of broadcast content for businesses, governmental organisations or brands wanting to track the occurrence of specific types of subject matter.